openresty/lua-upstream-nginx-module/README.md

 Status
 ======

-This module is still under active development and is considered production ready.
+This module is production ready.

 Synopsis
 ========